 - You want luxury.
 If you want luxury and can afford it, you might enjoy spending your money to sleep on DreamCloud’s hand-tufted cashmere pillow-top.

 Both companies offer quality products, but these mattresses feel very different and are available at different levels of expense.
 I hope this comparison was helpful and welcome your questions in the comments below.
+Consumers should read through this article multiple times, assess their preferences and needs, and then make a more informed decision.

 Joe Auer is the editor of Mattress Clarity.
 He mainly focuses on mattress reviews and oversees the content across the site.